EPCCed/eidf-docs/docs/services/registry/index.md

 ECIR hosts public cache projects for commonly used images.
 If you use an image which is commonly pulled from public repositories, using a cache copy can reduce the impact on public services.

+Using ECIR for pulling and storing images should help with quick deployment and access contorl of images for projects.
+Reducing overhead of EIDF Services pulling repeatedly from external registries.

 For information on what projects can use within an ECIR private space and Public Caches, see [ECIR Projects and Caches](./projects.md).

 ## Working with ECIR